The Best Stable Design Features

 American Barn Top Doors

-Screened Or Grilled Windows
+Screened or Grilled Windows

 Extended Canopy